jsaintro/publicnotes/3dprinting/Extruder/Extrusion Multiplier.md

 3. Print cube
 4. Measure
-    * Inspect model for layer accuracy (Is each layer on top of the other) If there is a problem with one direction
+    * Inspect model for layer accuracy (Is each layer consistently on top of the otheron top of the other) If there is a problem with one direction
     * Take measurements from each side
     * only measure from top 3rd of print (To avoid elephant foot)
     *